Omkie-111/fyle-interview-intern-backend/Docker.md

 # Fyle

-This is and assignment project given by Fyle.
+This is an assignment project given by Fyle.
 It can be run using Docker for easy deployment.

 ## Prerequisites